petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 ```

 !!! important
-    You must define a specific environment for each added custom domain, and you cannot use the same custom domain for multiple environments (except for [Disaster Recovery environments](../../troubleshooting/configuring-cross-region-disaster-recovery.md) in different regions).
-This is necessary for Liferay Cloud to properly generate certificates and route users to the correct domain.
+    You must define a specific environment for each added custom domain.
+You cannot use the same custom domain for multiple environments (except for [Disaster Recovery environments](../../troubleshooting/configuring-cross-region-disaster-recovery.md) in different regions).
+This is necessary for Liferay Cloud to generate certificates properly and route users to the correct domain.

 Once a custom domain is added to your service and your changes are deployed, Liferay Cloud handles the routing.